EquipoDirigible/gameSpaceProject/README.md

 - Methodology Agile with Scrum.
 - Mob Programming.
 - Pair Programming.
-- TDD.

 ## 🧪Next Steps:
-	+ Commit to improve the arachitecture of this application towards a more atomic design.
+	+ Commit to improve the architecture of this application towards a more atomic design.
 	+ Implement a proper testing environment.
 	+ Add functionality to "Favorite" button in ProductCard's view.
 	+ Add functionality to sidebar buttons.